bancodobrasil/jamie-auth-service/README.md

 ## Description

-This project contains KeyCloak, which is necessary to set up the [Jamie API](https://github.com/bancodobrasil/jamie-api) and [Jamie UI](https://github.com/bancodobrasil/jamie-ui) projects.
+This project contains Keycloak, which is necessary to set up the [Jamie API](https://github.com/bancodobrasil/jamie-api) and [Jamie UI](https://github.com/bancodobrasil/jamie-ui) projects.

 ## Dependencies